pSUNSET/Pytlin/README.md

 ### Repeat all elements in a list

-When we want to create a list by repeating another list.
-We simply make a list multiplied by an integer.
+When we want to create a list by repeating another list, we simply make a list multiplied by an integer.

 For example: